Blog

 Instrument Integration Red Flag Warning Signs:

-Frequent Manual Data Entry: If lab staff frequently input test results or sample data manually into the LIS system software this indicates issues with integration.
+Frequent Manual Data Entry: If lab staff frequently input test results or sample data manually into the LIS system software, this indicates issues with integration.

 Delayed Data Transfer: Lab instrument results aren’t transferred to the LIS system in real time, leading to delays in reporting and processing.

-Frequent Data Mismatches: If there are frequent discrepancies between the data captured by the instruments and what is reflected in the lab’s LIS pathology solution it suggests the system struggles to interpret or sync instrument data.
+Frequent Data Mismatches: If there are frequent discrepancies between the data captured by the instruments and what is reflected in the lab’s LIS pathology solution, it suggests the system struggles to interpret or sync instrument data.

-Limited Compatibility with Instruments: If the LIS only supports a limited number of instruments or requires custom-built interfaces to connect new devices, this is a certain red flag because it creates obstacles when integrating different or newer equipment, limiting lab flexibility.
+Limited Compatibility with Instruments: If the medical LIS only supports a limited number of instruments or requires custom-built interfaces to connect new devices, this is a certain red flag because it creates obstacles when integrating different or newer equipment, limiting lab flexibility.

 Interruption in Workflow: If a system failure of one instrument disrupts the overall lab workflow, it suggests that the medical LIS doesn’t manage instrument downtime effectively, leading to more manual intervention.

-Difficulty Configuring Instrument Settings: In a well-integrated system lab instruments can be configured or calibrated directly from the LIS system.
-If this isn’t possible or overly complicated it suggests weak instrument integration.
+Difficulty Configuring Instrument Settings: In a well-integrated system, lab instruments can be configured or calibrated directly from the LIS system.
+If this isn’t possible or overly complicated, it suggests weak instrument integration.

 Lack of Bi-directional Communication: Proper instrument integration allows the LIS system and the instruments to communicate in both directions, sending orders to instruments and receiving results via the LIS.
-If communication is only one-way, this limits the system’s capability to fully integrate.
+If communication is only one-way, this limits the system’s capability to integrate.

 Other Key LIS System Evaluation Criteria to Consider

-Beyond the sample tracking, workflow automation, and instrument integration mentioned above, lab leadership should consider other potential red flags during their LIS system software evaluations.
+Beyond the sample tracking, workflow automation, and instrument integration mentioned above, lab leadership should consider other potential red flags during their LIS system evaluations.

-Learn More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company
+Discover More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company

 Limited Scalability: If the laboratory information system can’t scale to support the lab’s growth plans, including handling increased sample volume, new test types, or multi-location support, it will soon become a hindrance rather than an asset.

-Learn More: How to Turn Your Mid-Sized Medical Laboratory into a Thriving Large-Scale Operation
+Discover More: How to Turn Your Mid-Sized Medical Laboratory into a Thriving Large-Scale Operation

-Learn More: Questions All Pathology Labs Should Ask When Evaluating LIS Software and Support
+Discover More: Questions All Pathology Labs Should Ask When Evaluating LIS Software and Support

-Learn More: Understanding the Importance of Real-Time Analytics in the Modern Clinical Laboratory
+Discover More: Understanding the Importance of Real-Time Analytics in the Modern Clinical Laboratory

 Slow Implementation Process: A drawn-out, rushed, or unclear implementation timeline can disrupt lab operations.
 The LIS software vendor should provide a clear, manageable timeline for implementation, training, and go-live.